How to Choose an ERP System: What's Right for Your Business?

 If you’ve come to this page, it probably means you’re looking for a new Enterprise Resource Planning (ERP) system.
 Choosing an ERP solution is a serious commitment in time, money, and resources, but most importantly, the success of your business depends heavily on its ability to do the job.
 Unfortunately, companies tend to make decisions like these based on time and money.
 Worse, they are often in a bind and have to make a quick decision to avoid more problems.
 Making this decision based solely on any of these criteria can lead to heartache in the long run.
 We’ve been working with ERP systems for many years from every angle—programming, business process analysis, industry specific applications, accounting—and, although we’re somewhat biased towards Microsoft Dynamics NAV, we want you to choose a product that’s right for your company.
 So, before you dig into learning more about Dynamics NAV or any other ERP product, here is some sound advice we hope you’ll consider:

 Determine your business goals and objectives.
-As ArcherPoint’s project management expert Alan Campbell says, “Testing the success of a project using time and budget are not really good indicators in the determination of success.
+As one of ArcherPoint’s project management experts says, “Testing the success of a project using time and budget are not really good indicators in the determination of success.
 A project’s true measure of success is based upon the project’s deployed solution fulfilling the business goals and objectives, delivering business value, and meeting the needs of stakeholders.”
-Read Alan’s blog to learn more.

 Determine the scope, then timeline and budget.
 Once your objectives and goals are clear, you can begin determining the scope of the project.
 Instead of throwing technology at a problem, you’ll be determining how you can use technology to help you proactively reach your goals and objectives.
 Once the scope is generally set, you can then determine a realistic timeline and a budget.
 Scope, time, and budget might shift slightly as you learn more about your options for ERP solutions and as you discuss your needs with ERP providers, but your foundation will be set and will keep you on track.